 For those with access to Ale-8, a craft soda similar to ginger ale that is sold almost exclusively in Kentucky, make your mocktail even more intensely Bluegrass with Ale-8’s very own mock Mint Julep recipe.

 The Oaks Lily isn’t a bourbon drink, but it does have Derby roots.
-The cocktail, which featured vodka, sweet and sour and cranberry juice, is the official drink of the Kentucky Oaks, which is run the day before the Derby (Friday, April 30, 12-6 p.m.
-ET, NBC).
+The cocktail, which featured vodka, sweet and sour and cranberry juice, is the official drink of the Kentucky Oaks, which is run the day before the Derby (Friday, May 6, 1-5 p.m.
+ET on Peacock and 5-6 p.m.
+ET on USA Network) for only the fiercest fillies in horse racing.
 The official Oaks Lily recipe suggests a stemless wine glass and blackberries and lemon to garnish.

 If you’re looking for something a little cooler, try bourbon slush, a frozen, boozy concoction that puts all other slushies to shame.
 Besides bourbon, you’ll get tastes of tea, lemonade and orange juice.